monirul-islam-47/StylGen_v0/linkedin_personalization_plan.md

-Great challenge.
-Here’s a concrete, end‑to‑end plan to generate distinctive, on‑brand LinkedIn posts per user — not generic AI slop — plus how to level it up with training/tuning on your 3090.

 **Core Approach**
 - Personalize via “Persona Cards”: Extract writing style from the user’s past posts, preferences, and explicit sliders.
 Use this as structured context per request.
 - Retrieve style exemplars: Pull 2–4 snippets of their own writing for few‑shot conditioning.